BrunofM6/fnn-in-c/README.md

 ## Operations
 There are two main operations happening:

+### Model States
+Pertaining to the operations applied to the model, a model state type enum was utilised, for clear syntax and error handling.
+We have the following possible states:
+- MODEL_SUCCESS -> indicates sucessful operation.
+- MODEL_ERROR_NULL_POINTER -> null errors.
+- MODEL_ERROR_INVALID_DIMENSIONS -> invalid model parameter errors.
+- MODEL_ERROR_MEMORY_ALLOCATION -> memory allocation error.

+### Model Verification
+Verifies all parameters to check for valid values and log/print (or both) the appropriate information, as well as returning the correct type.

 ### Feedforward
 From an input, which serves as the initial *previous layer* with values as *activations*, perform operations, layer by layer based on present weights, biases and activation function.